top of page

 Subsequent albums like "Suas e!" blend classic Gaelic texts with contemporary pop, earning acclaim and nominations.
 Collaborations like "Seinn" with Wendy MacIsaac and "Patchwork" with Laurel MacDonald explore the intersection of traditional and contemporary culture through music and technology.

-As artist-in-residence at Beinn Mhàbu, Mary Jane will continue her work with Cainnt is Ceathramhan / Language and Lyrics, hosting song sessions and teaching students stories from the area.
+As artist-in-residence at Beinn Mhàbu, Mary Jane continued her work with Cainnt is Ceathramhan / Language and Lyrics, hosting song sessions and teaching students stories from the area.
 These efforts underscore her ongoing commitment to cultural preservation and education.

 ACCOMMODATIONS